CEED/libCEED/examples/fluids/README.md

 The newtonian wave problem the following command-line options are available in addition to the Newtonian Ideal Gas options:

-:::{list-table} newtonian wave Runtime Options
+:::{list-table} Newtonian Wave Runtime Options
 :header-rows: 1

 * - Option